Aortic valve surgery - minimally invasive

 Risks for any anesthesia are:

-Other risks vary by the patient's age.
+Other risks vary by the person's age.
 Some of these risks are:

 Before the Procedure